The Legend of Calamity Jane

-The Legend of Calamity Jane is a 1997–1998 animated television series.
-The series followed the adventures of Calamity Jane in Deadwood, South Dakota.
-The episode "I'd Rather Be in Philadelphia" takes place during the opening of the Centennial Exposition, establishing the show as being set in 1876.
+The Legend of Calamity Jane is a 1997–98 animated television series.
+The series followed the adventures of a fictionalized Calamity Jane in Deadwood, South Dakota.
+The episode "I'd Rather Be in Philadelphia" takes place during the opening of the Centennial Exposition, establishing the timeline setting in 1876.
 The series had "fuller and richer animation than was customary on Saturday-morning TV."

-It aired in France and Canada from 1997 to 1998 and in Portugal in 2002.
-It also aired on the POP TV channel in the UK from 2003-2004.
-Despite its short run the series developed a cult following.
+It aired in France and Canada from 1997–98, in Portugal in 2002, and in the United Kingdom via the POP TV channel from 2003–04.
+Despite its short run, the series developed a cult following.

 Series run

 In the United States, three episodes were aired on The WB in 1997.
 The network gave the series heavy promotion, but they quietly pulled it from their line-up after only three weeks.
 It was stated on Warner Bros.' website that the show would return later in the year, and that Superman: The Animated Series would be filling in for its timeslot, but this proved to be untrue.
 The series did run complete in Latin America and several European countries, and was dubbed into languages like French, Spanish, Portuguese, Italian, Swedish and Serbian.